clewsc/FRT-Tool/README.md

-# Fever in the Returned Traveller — Interactive Explorer
+# Fever in the Returned Traveller — incubation and geographic explorer

-**Prototype v0.1 · reviewed Oct 2026 · owner: Infection Services**
+**Prototype v0.2 · reviewed Oct 2026 · owner: Infection Services**

-An aid to thinking, not a diagnostic rule.
+An aid to thinking.
 Incubation windows and regional grades are approximate and outliers occur — corroborate with the departmental guideline, secondary sources, and current Health NZ / Public Health advice.

 ---